peter-lind/hasse-manager/README.txt

 The software here is on-line in the sense that data items are added one at a time, with the data structure is updated for every new data addition.
 It consists of classes for HasseDiagram, elements in the diagram, solvers etc. There is also a Windows form which is a testbench for the classes.

-It will be possible to output files in DOT format, which is used to create drawings with Graphviz (http:\\www.graphviz.org).
+It is possible to output files in DOT format, which is used to create drawings with Graphviz (http:\\www.graphviz.org).

 There is a HasseNode base class implementing the general properties of the elements in a Hasse diagram.
 Specific types of elementents will use classes that derive from this class.
-The StringHasseNode is currently used for testing.
+The StringHasseNode is used for testing.
 It is for Hasse diagrams showing relations between strings and substrings.

-A class for natural numbers with divisibility defining the partial order will be added and used for testing.
+The motivation is from chemoinformatics where Hasse diagrams based on substructture/superstructure relations should be useful.
+Support for chemistry will be added as soon as main functions are implemented and stable.
+One idea is to add to the diagram common substructures of pairs of molecules.
+This should open up for new ways to analyse and characterise libraries of structures.